BoiseCodeWorks/BlackJack/README.md

 6. Enter the dealer hit phase.
 	* The dealer must hit on 16 or less.
 	* If dealer hits, deal another card and calculate total.
 End hand if the dealer busts.
-	* When the dealer stands (total is over 17 and under 22) determine winner or push and end the hand.
+	* When the dealer stands (total is over 16 and under 22) determine winner or push and end the hand.

 <br>

 #### Dealing/Hitting

+A deck array containing 52 cards is provided.

+A dealer hand array and player hand array is provided.

 A shuffle function is provided.

-After the shuffle, dealing should consist of taking cards from the front of the deck and putting them in the dealer/player hands.
+After the shuffle, dealing should consist of taking cards from the front of the shuffled deck array and putting them in the dealer/player hand array.

-Hitting would also pull cards from the front of the shuffled deck.
+Hitting would also pull cards from the front of the shuffled deck array.

 <br>